beancount/docs/docs/02_the_double_entry_counting_method.md

 Notice how the values of Transaction fields are replicated for each posting.
 This is exactly like a regular database join operation.
 The posting fields begin at column “Account.”
 (Also note that this example table is simplified; in practice there are many more fields.)

 If you had a joined table just like this you could filter it and sum up amounts for arbitrary groups of postings.
-This is exactly what the bean-query tool allows you to do: You can run a SQL query on the data equivalent to this in-memory table and list values like this:
+This is exactly what the bean-query tool allows you to do: You can run an SQL query on the data equivalent to this in-memory table and list values like this:

     SELECT date, payee, number WHERE account = "Liabilities:CreditCard";